Families Buying Together

 Grandparents one floor down.
 No daycare waitlist, no $2,000/month fees, no 45-minute commute to pickup.
 This is how most of the world raises kids.
 Vancouver is catching up.

-The federal Multigenerational Home Renovation Tax Credit (MHRTC) covers 14% of up to $50,000 in renovation costs to create a secondary unit for a family member 65+ or with a disability.
+The federal Multigenerational Home Renovation Tax Credit (MHRTC) covers 15% of up to $50,000 in renovation costs to create a secondary unit for a family member 65+ or with a disability.
 It's refundable — you get it even if you owe no tax.
+Note: this applies if you're adding a suite to an existing home, not buying a multiplex that already has separate units.

 Aging in Place, For Real